Sylinko/Everywhere.Docs/en-US/docs/getting-started/ai-assistant.md

 Select the model definition template corresponding to the model provider you are using.
 Each template presets some common model names and parameters to help you quickly set up the assistant.

 ::: tip Other Models
-If the model you want to use is not in the template list, you can ignore this option and directly enter the model ID you want to use in the **Model ID** field below.
+<mark>If the model you want to use is not in the template list, you can ignore this option</mark> and directly enter the model ID you want to use in the **Model ID** field below.

 The specific format for the **Model ID** varies among model providers.
 Please refer to the corresponding documentation for instructions.
 :::